-- B.11.2.1The name of the represented university, its logo or its initials must appear on all prototypes, occupying an area with a minimum height and width of 100mm. - B.11.2.2 There must be a space on the left external side (considering riding direction) of the frame for the scrutineering stickers.
-The stickers must be visible with the fairing
+- B.11.2.1 The name of the represented university, its logo or its initials must appear on all prototypes, occupying an area with a minimum height and width of 100mm. - B.11.2.2 There must be a space on the left external side (considering riding direction) of the frame for the scrutineering stickers.
+The stickers must be visible with the fairing mounted and directly sticked to the frame.
+The Organization will place 3 rectangular labels with a maximum size of 35x35mm.

-Picture 21 - MotoStudent scrutineering stickers
+Picture 22 - MotoStudent scrutineering stickers